-Based on the assessment for the financial year under review, taking into consideration the amendments to the MMLR of Bursa Securities pertaining to the 12-year tenure limit on independent directors effective June 2023, the Board has concluded that Mr. Lee Tak Wing remains to be independent and recommended that he continues to act as Independent Non-Executive Director based on the following justifications:-
+The approval from the shareholders of the Company was obtained at the Twenty Eighth Annual General Meeting ("AGM") held on 30 May 2023 for the retention of Mr. Lee Tak Wing as an Independent Non-Executive Director of the Company.
+Based on the assessment, taking into consideration the amendments to the MMLR of Bursa Securities pertaining to the 12-year tenure limit on independent directors effective June 2023, the Board had concluded that Mr. Lee Tak Wing remains to be independent and recommended that he continues to act as Independent Non-Executive Director based on the following justifications:-

-- (i) He has fulfilled the criteria under the definition of Independent Director as stated in the MMLR of Bursa Securities and thus, would be able to function as a check and balance, bringing an element of objectivity to the Board; - (ii) He has been with the Company for many years and is familiar with the Company's business operations; - (iii) He has exercised due care during his tenure as Independent Non-Executive Director of the Company and has carried out his duties proficiently in the interest of the Company and the shareholders.
+- (i) He had fulfilled the criteria under the definition of Independent Director as stated in the MMLR of Bursa Securities and thus, would be able to function as a check and balance, bringing an element of objectivity to the Board; - (ii) He had been with the Company for many years and is familiar with the Company's business operations; - (iii) He had exercised due care during his tenure as Independent Non-Executive Director of the Company and had carried out his duties proficiently in the interest of the Company and the shareholders.